VishalThilak/SimonSaysGame/README.md

 * When you run the program the game should start
 * Just follow the light sequences with the button sequences (just like you would do in a Simon Says game)
 * If you get one of the lights wrong the game resets by itself
-* When you get 5 light sequences right in a row, you win the game!
+* You win the game When you get 5 light sequences right in a row!
 A win sequence should show up
 * After you win the game just resets into a random sequence

 ## Authors